KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 **Evidence:** Damage reduction from DEF is DEF/\(DEF + 5 _enemyLevel + 500\).
 This is 0 when enemyLevel = ∞.
 Thus DEF is negligible and the 'Tank' builds for shield%, RES%, and HP.
 Viable artifacts are 2-4Miracle, 2Bolide, and 2TS/2LW.
 Choices have tradeoffs \(eg Miracle is 4_ and thus trades HP for RES\).
 Shield characters simply max shield scaling stats.

 Zhong A2 +25% shield.
 A4 Diona decreases the enemy ATK by 10%, multiplying effective HP by 10/9.
-C4 Ning +10% element RES.
+C4 Ning +10% Element RES.
 However, Zhong+Ning lose 15% RES from Canopy, meaning only one should be run.
-Diona, the 2nd best transferable raw Shield behind Zhong, can run Ning, and is superior when element RES% is limited \(dendro\).
+Diona, the 2nd best transferable raw Shield behind Zhong, can run Ning, and is superior when Element RES% is limited \(dendro\).
 Pyro/Cryo run Xinyan/Diona due to 2.5x bonus on their shield.

 Razor has +80% RES but his BiS Shield C1 Beidou is small, and RES caps at 140%.
 Thus Beidou is BiS Electro Tank/Shield.